jesusalberto11/MyMovies/README.md

 Get you firebase project API keys

-- <a href="https://firebase.google.com/">Get key here</a>
+- <a href="https://firebase.google.com/">Get keys here</a>

-### Once you have your project keys, IN THE SAME .env file, you shoud put your API keys like this:
+#### Once you have your project keys, IN THE SAME .env file, you shoud put your API keys like this:

 ```bash
   VITE_FIREBASE_API_KEY="YOUR API KEY"